kalumltd/hello-world/README.md

 Watch tutorial on YouTube.

 ## Local Development
-1. Opwn index.html in your browser.
+1. Open index.html in your browser.